Kubernetes v1.25 [alpha]

 This means containers can run as root and be mapped to a non-root user on the

 host.
 Inside the container the process will think it is running as root (and

 yum, etc. work fine), while in reality the process

 doesn't have privileges on the host.
 You can verify this, for example, if you

-check the user the container process is running
+check which user the container process is running by executing